 The mission of New Orleans Alumnae Chapter embodies a commitment to public service and the New Orleans Alumnae Chapter proudly uses its collective resources to recover, restore, and rejuvenate the community in which it resides.
 In keeping with the precepts set forth in January 1913, by the visionary Founders of the sisterhood, the chapter works to provide exemplary services and outstanding programs.

-In 1936, eleven vibrant women filled with faith and hope organized and applied for a charter from Grand Chapter of Delta Sigma Theta Sorority, Incorporated.
-On June 20, 1936, a charter was issued for Alpha Zeta Sigma Chapter.
-In November 1936, some younger chapter members requested a name change and the chapter’s name was changed to Alpha Eta Sigma.
-Later, due to a modification in Delta’s nomenclature, the chapter’s name was changed to the New Orleans Alumnae Chapter.
+In 1936 amid the Federal government’s “New Deal” implementation, eleven women “filled with faith and hope” organized and applied for a charter from the Grand Chapter.
+On June 20, 1936, a charter was issued for Alpha Zeta Sigma Chapter of Delta Sigma Theta Sorority, Inc. Later, members requested a name change and in November 1936, the chapter’s name was changed to Alpha Eta Sigma.
+Due to a change in Delta’s nomenclature Alpha Eta Sigma became the New Orleans Alumnae (NOA).

-In conjunction with collegiate chapters, NOA hosted Regional Conferences in 1947, 1968, and 1991.
-NOA proudly hosted the 35th, 44th, 50th, and 54th National Conventions.
-The first Ecumenical Service was held at the 35th National Convention.
+During its 85-year history, NOA hosted Regional Conferences in 1947, 1968 and 1991 and National Conventions in 1979, 1998, 2010 and 2019.
+The first Ecumenical service was held at the 1979 National Convention.